 - We analyse assessment data carefully at key points during each academic year.
 Teacher's professional judgement is also used to identify children with SEND.
+In the nursery setting, referrals for support are made to the specialist teaching service as well as the portage service and health visiting team.
 School buy in support from specialist teachers as well as IDSS.
 School provision trackers are used throughout KS1 and KS2.
 IPPs are also used. - Learning is adapted across all subjects and learning coaches are deployed according to the needs of the class.
 Classrooms are fitted with interactive whiteboards and are well resourced.
 Doors are widened to enable wheelchair access. - The school has a pastoral room which is timetabled appropriately.
-School works closely with outside agencies, e.g. Educational Psychologist, Occupational Therapist, Physiotherapist, etc. School offers a wide variety of intervention programmes at wave 2 and 3.
-The school has a variety of laptop/Ipad banks for timetabled use. - All staff have been invited to attend specific SEND training and staff are also given the opportunity to attend training specific to any SEND needs within a class.
+School works closely with outside agencies, e.g. Educational Psychologist, Occupational Therapist, Speech and Language Therapist, Physiotherapist, etc. School offers a wide variety of intervention programmes at wave 2 and 3.
+The school has a variety of laptop/lpad banks for timetabled use. - All staff have been invited to attend specific SEND training and staff are also given the opportunity to attend training specific to any SEND needs within a class.
 SENDCo attends regular cluster meetings where up to date information is cascaded.
 School liaises with a number of special schools where good practice is shared. - The school employs a SENDCo and buys in a specialist teacher. - Training opportunities are discussed with staff at appraisals and appropriate training is planned.
 The SENDCo works closely with Learning coaches to provide support.
 Learning coaches are involved in review meetings. - We follow Lancashire's criteria for testing and SATs and application for special circumstances is completed as necessary.
 However, this must be part of normal classroom practise. - Our school provision map covers a range of needs where the level of support is identified.
 The provision map shows a wide range of needs within school and how appropriate evidence based interventions are put in place.